section-engineering-education/engineering-education/content/articles/why-should-healthcare-industries-adopt-cloud-computing/index.md

 In addition to saving the costs, hospitals can cut down on internal IT and human resource personnel.
 This is because many applications can be consolidated into one.
 Therefore there is no need for massive applications, thus cutting down on the number of servers needed.

 #### Better security
 Right from the design, the cloud is made to be secure by default.
-It ranges from denying access to unauthorized users and services.
+It denies access to unauthorized users and services.
 The model is the opposite of what on-premises solutions offer since they are inherently open.

 Moreover, cloud vendors work with highly qualified technical experts that most healthcare industries cannot recruit.
 The professionals conduct penetration testing and utilize other preventive measures to ensure that the system is always secure.
 They also use various security tools such as encryption, proactively monitoring, and addressing the security threats on time.